eucp-project/storyboards/stories/carribean.md

 :::chapter{headline=Introduction image=carribean.png}
 ## Caribbean

-Many of the regional climate simulations carried out as part of EUCP were situated over Europe.
-On explicit request by the EU, EUCP also conducted a limited number of simulations with very high resolution regional climate models for a number outer-European domains.
-One of the domains is the Caribbean, known for its sunshine and sandy beaches, but also for devastating tropical cyclones, monster waves and coastal erosion.
+The European regional-climate simulations form the heart of EUCP WP3.
+On explicit request by the EU, EUCP conducted additional simulations for three "outer-European" domains.
+One of these is the Caribbean, known for its sunshine and sandy beaches, but also for devastating tropical cyclones, monster waves and coastal erosion.
+The two other domains are "Madeira and Canary Islands", and "La Réunion".
+The latter two are not discussed in this presentation.

-## Convection permitting (CP) simulations
+## Convection-Permitting (CP) simulations

+Tropical cyclones (TCs) are the main hazard in the region.
+Resolving TC in a climate model requires high spatial resolution.
-The research question addressed here is what very high resolution CPM simulations could add to the story of climate change in the region, with a special interest in the wind and precipitation characteristics of tropical cyclones.
-Additionally, it could perhaps be used to apply methodology derived primarily for the European domains, to these other domains.
-Two other sets of outer-European CPM simulations were created within EUCP: one for Madeira, and one for the island of La Réunion.
-These are not discussed in this presentation.
+The research question is to investigate climate change in the region with a special interest in the wind and precipitation characteristics of TC.
 :::

 :::Chapter{headline="Tropical cyclones variability", image="TCvariability.png"}